ludwig-ai/ludwig-docs/src/docs/user_guide.md

 +-------+
 ```

-Example sequence concat combiner in the model definition:
+Example sequence combiner in the model definition:

 ```yaml
 type: sequence